CaylinDewey/cross-over-capsule-102/README.md

 ## Acknowledgements
 - My mentor Mitko Bachvarov provided helpful feedback and advice.
 - Slack community provided solutions and feedback.
-- Code Institute tutors were quick to respond to my problems and to assist me with very little fuss.
+- Code Institute tutors were quick to respond to my problems and to assist me - all with very little fuss!